The-OpenROAD-Project/OpenROAD/src/cts/README.md

 # Clock Tree Synthesis

 The clock tree synthesis module in OpenROAD (`cts`) is based on TritonCTS 2.0.
 It is available from the `clock_tree_synthesis` command.
 TritonCTS 2.0 performs on-the-fly characterization.
-Thus there is no need to generate characterization data.
-On-the-fly characterization feature can be optionally controlled by parameters specified to `configure_cts_characterization` command.
-Use `set_wire_rc` command to set clock routing layer.
+Thus, there is no need to generate characterization data.
+The on-the-fly characterization feature can be optionally controlled by parameters specified by the `configure_cts_characterization` command.
+Use `set_wire_rc` command to set the clock routing layer.

 ## Commands